turingschool/mod-0-curriculum/session4/session4-fe-new.md

 <div class="try-it">
   <h3>Variables & Driver/Navigator (Pairs)</h3>
   <p><strong>Roles:</strong> The partner with the birthday closest to New Years will screen share and be the driver.
 The other partner will be the navigator, who dictates what the driver should do/type.
-Write the following code in the browser console:</p>
+In the browser, complete the tasks that follow:</p>
   <ul>
+    <li>Open the Dev Tools Console</li>
+    <li>Increase the font size in the Console so your partner can easily view it</li>
     <li>Declare 3 variables; a String, Number and Boolean</li>
     <li>Call each variable to confirm it was stored correctly</li>
     <li>Reassign each variable to a new value, then call it again to confirm it does indeed store the new value</li>